unreal4u/telegram-api/README.md

 # Telegram API

-This is a complete PHP7 bot API implementation for Telegram implementing the totality of Bot API version 2.1
+This is a complete PHP7 bot API implementation for Telegram implementing the totality of Bot API version 2.1 (And up until the vast mayority of October 2016)

 ## Current status

 The current version (v2.0.0) is currently almost ready, with some methods still to be implemented.
 These methods are:

 - Parsing correctly answer we get from Telegram of certain inline responses.
-- Some new methods added on October 2016, [please check this link](https://core.telegram.org/bots/api/#recent-changes).
+- Some new methods related to games added on October 2016, [please check this link](https://core.telegram.org/bots/api/#recent-changes).
+- Ability to pass on an url as InputFile, there is barely any documentation on this subject.

 If you are sure that you'll not use these capabilities, feel free to test it out, the basics should all be working correctly at all times.
 If not, [let me know](https://github.com/unreal4u/telegram-api/issues)!